 - Assume leadership roles in community health settings and in driving social change

 A five-part curriculum, delivered from top-notch clinicians and educators, includes a ramp up schedule, continual education with weekly didactics and exposure to several clinical specialties.
-The residency is a full-time, 13-month salaried position with benefits.
-Seven residency positions are available for the 2021-2022 class.
+The residency is a full-time salaried position with benefits.
+Residents commit to 13 months of employment at ICHS from September 2021 through October 2022, including 12 months of residency curriculum followed by one month transition to independent practice and overlap with the incoming residency class.
+Seven residency positions are available.

 Successful applicants will be:

 - Recent MSN or DNP graduates from an accredited institution